Maurice Suckling: Seven Years' War

-Alongside his promotion Suckling was given command of the 60-gun ship of the line HMS Dreadnought, which was the flag ship of Townshend who was now a rear-admiral.
-Ordered to Jamaica, Dreadnought formed part of an eleven-warship escort to a convoy that left Spithead on 31 January 1756.
+Alongside his promotion, Suckling was given command of the 60-gun ship of the line HMS Dreadnought which was the flag ship of Townshend, now a rear-admiral.
+Ordered to Jamaica, Dreadnought formed part of an eleven-warship escort for a convoy that left Spithead on 31 January 1756.
 Dreadnought arrived at Port Royal on 18 April; Townshend would go on to leave the Jamaica Station but Suckling and Dreadnought continued on.
 The ship spent most of her service in harbour at Port Royal as the area was a backwater in the Seven Years' War.
 Suckling was able, however, to occasionally take his ship on patrols around the coast of Santo Domingo.

-On 21 October 1757 Dreadnought was undertaking such an operation alongside two other 60-gun ships of the line, expecting to intercept a French convoy leaving Cape Français.
-Dreadnought first spotted sails at 7am, and at mid-day the British found that the French squadron sent to escort the convoy had come out to engage them.
+On 21 October 1757, Dreadnought and two other 60-gun ships of the line undertook an operation to intercept a French convoy leaving Cape Français.
+Dreadnought first spotted sails at 7am, and at midday the British found that the French squadron sent to escort the convoy had come out to engage them.
 It was an unexpectedly powerful squadron, consisting of seven warships, including four ships of the line.
 The senior British officer, Captain Arthur Forrest, met with his captains.
 When he suggested that the French were looking for a battle, Suckling replied "I think it would be a pity to disappoint them".
-The three ships formed line of battle with Dreadnought taking the vanguard.
+The three ships formed a line of battle with Dreadnought taking the vanguard.
 Suckling began the battle at 3:20pm by engaging the French flag ship, the 74-gun ship of the line Intrépide.
 Dreadnought destroyed so many of Intrépide's spars that the French ship was unable to stop herself from falling afoul of the ship following behind her, the 50-gun fourth-rate Greenwich.
 This put the French squadron into confusion as their ships began to get caught up in one another.
 The British took advantage of this, attacking them with little return fire.

 The action continued for around two and a half hours.
 At this point the French commodore, Guy François Coëtnempren de Kersaint, called for one of his frigates to tow Intrépide out of the battle.
 The French squadron, having received heavy casualties, retreated back into Cape Français.
 Forrest's ships, their rigging and masts heavily damaged, were unable to chase them.
 This ended the Battle of Cap-Français, the only full-scale battle of Suckling's career.
-Naval historian William Laird Clowes says of the battle that "few pluckier or more creditable actions have ever been fought".
 The British lost twenty-four men killed and eighty-five wounded in the skirmish, of which ten and thirty respectively were from Suckling's command.
 Unable to re-engage the French, the ships returned to Port Royal to undergo repairs.
 After this Dreadnought returned to her regular duties at Jamaica.